dotnet/training-tutorials/content/csharp/getting-started/lesson-17.md

 }
 ```

-Below is the list of People we will use throughout this lesson.
+Below is the list of people you will use throughout this lesson.

 ```c#
 var people = new List<Person>();